malloydata/.github/profile/README.md

 1. **Download Visual Studio Code**: Download [Visual Studio Code](https://code.visualstudio.com/)

-2. **Add the Malloy (pre-release) extension from the Visual Studio Code Marketplace**: Open VS Code and click the Extensions button on the far left (it looks like 4 blocks with one flying away).
+2. **Add the Malloy extension from the Visual Studio Code Marketplace**: Open VS Code and click the Extensions button on the far left (it looks like 4 blocks with one flying away).
 This will open the Extension Marketplace.
 Search for "Malloy" and, once found, click "Install"

 3. **Download and unzip the [Sample Models](https://malloydata.github.io/malloy/aux/generated/samples.zip)** (models + data).